koszeggy/KGySoft.Json/README.md

 As you can see, if we don't do anything with the parsed data, System.Text.Json is the fastest one, and it is twice as fast as KGy SOFT, and 3x faster than the slowest JSON.NET (Newtonsoft.Json).

-### Access data test
+### Access element test

 Using the same JSON as above, this test reads a deeply embedded string element.
-Here KGySoft.Json becomes the fastest one and System.Text.Json is the slowest one:
+When retrieving DOM elements, KGySoft.Json becomes the fastest one and System.Text.Json is the slowest one:

 ```
 1. KGySoft.Json: 5,049,092 iterations in 500.00 ms. Adjusted for 500 ms: 5,049,082.91